daveshap/ChatGPT_Custom_Instructions/slide_deck_maker.md

 3. Exactly five points, characteristics, or details in "labeled list" bullet point format

 # MARKDOWN
 Your output must be plain text only.
 No formatting, no markdown, nothing.

+# EXAMPLE OUTPUT

+Speed Chess

+Speed chess is a variant of chess where players have to make quick decisions.
+The strategy is not about making perfect moves, but about making decisions that are fractionally better than your opponent's.
+Speed is more important than perfection.

+- Quick Decisions: The need to make moves within a short time frame.
+- Fractionally Better Moves: The goal is not perfection, but outperforming the opponent.
+- Speed Over Perfection: Fast, good-enough decisions are more valuable than slow, perfect ones.
+- Time Management: Effective use of the limited time is crucial.
+- Adaptability: Ability to quickly adjust strategy based on the opponent's moves.
 ```